telerik/xaml-docs/controls/radwizard/features/pages.md

 		</telerik:RadWizard.WizardPages>
 	</telerik:RadWizard>

->In order to use the built-in commands you should define the following namespace:
+>In order to use the built-in commands, you should define the following namespace:
 __xmlns:wizard="clr-namespace:Telerik.Windows.Controls.Wizard;assembly=Telerik.Windows.Controls.Navigation"__

 __Figure 1:__ The wizard page defined in __Example 1__ will be displayed as follows: